infinum/frontend-handbook/React/Project structure.md

 When adding UI components, you should be able to group them in two root domains:

 1. `pages` - page scope based components
-2. `shared` - Components that are shared all across the app
+2. `shared` - components that are shared all across the app

 Folder naming rules: